SQream/sqream_docs/operational_guides/delete_guide.rst

 General Notes
 ----------------
-This section describes the general notes applicable when deleting rows:

 * The :ref:`alter_table` command and other DDL operations are locked on tables that require clean-up.
 If the estimated clean-up time exceeds the permitted threshold, an error message is displayed describing how to override the threshold limitation.
 For more information, see :ref:`concurrency_and_locks`.